GAMS-dev/gamspy/docs/user/gamspy_for_gams_users.rst

 Card/Ord
 --------

-Card and Ord operations can be translated as follow:
+Card and Ord operations can be translated as follows:

 GAMSPy: